 Germany is Armenia’s principal trading partner in the EU.
-Its principal exports to Armenia are motor vehicles, machinery, chemicals and electrical engineering products.
+Its main exports to Armenia are motor vehicles, machinery, chemicals and electrical engineering products.
 Its main imports from Armenia are iron, steel, copper, molybdenum and other metals, as well as textiles.
 Germany is one of the most important foreign direct investors in the country.

 In terms of development cooperation, Germany is the major bilateral donor to Armenia alongside the United States.
 Cooperation focuses on sustainable development, environmental and climate protection, democracy, municipal development and rule of law promotion.